nus-cs2103/website-base/admin/tools.md

 * **The preferred channels for module-related communications are**:
   * ==[github/nus-{{ module | lower }}-{{ semester }}/forum]({{module_org}}/forum/issues)== (not LumiNUS forum) -- suitable for longer-running conversations
-  * in our slack channel [{{slack_team}}]({{slack_team}}) -- suitable for quick chats
+  * our slack channel [{{slack_team}}]({{slack_team}}) -- suitable for quick chats
 * When communicating with instructors, prefer the two public channels given above.
 Use private channels (e.g., emails, private messages, face-to-face, private chat groups) only when the public channels are not suitable. %%Rationale: 1.
 More classmates can benefit from the discussions, 2.
-It is also safer because the prof can monitor information you receive for accuracy.%%.
+It is also safer because the prof can monitor information you receive for accuracy%%.
 * You are encouraged to help others in the forum (e.g., share tips, help with technical problems). ==We consider such sharing when giving out `A+` grades and when recruiting tutors.==

 **Preparation:** We encourage you all to,